-Now in its third year, the Ski Vermont Diversity Initiative identifies and explores ways that Vermont's ski industry can be more welcoming and more accommodating to a diverse audience.
+Now in its sixth year, the Ski Vermont Diversity Initiative identifies and supports ways that Vermont's ski industry can be more welcoming and more accommodating to a more diverse audience.
 It began by bringing people to the table, literally - see this Nubian Empire Ski Club feature from the 2020 edition of Ski Vermont Magazine.
 People want to be inclusive but may not know the best way to achieve that or have confidence in what they are doing.

-Ski Vermont's Diversity Initiative is conducted on behalf of its 48 member ski areas, many of which have also made their own statements and have individual efforts ongoing to promote inclusion and participation.
+Ski Vermont's Diversity Initiative is conducted on behalf of its 50 member ski areas, many of which have also made their own statements and have individual efforts ongoing to promote inclusion and participation.
 Some of those include:

-http://magicmtn.com/alpine-update/ (scroll down to June 3 entry entitled "Soul")
+Magic Mountain (scroll down to June 3 entry entitled "Soul")

 National Brotherhood of Skiers - The NBS was chartered in 1974.
 Today, the organization has grown to 55 clubs representing 43 cities and a membership of 3,500.
-The NBS is recognized by the ski industry as one of the largest ski organizations and its Summit as the largest gathering of skiers and riders, more than any other ski convention in the United States. http://www.nbs.org
+The NBS is recognized by the ski industry as one of the largest ski organizations and its Summit as the largest gathering of skiers and riders, more than any other ski convention in the United States.

 Black Travel Alliance - The BTA is a group of Black travel content creators from across the globe.
 The group's three pillars of the community are alliance, amplification, and accountability.
-Its aim is to provide training and business support to its members, as well as hold destinations and travel brands accountable on the issue of diversity in travel marketing and storytelling. https://www.blacktravelalliance.com/
+Its aim is to provide training and business support to its members, as well as hold destinations and travel brands accountable on the issue of diversity in travel marketing and storytelling.